 I decided to sleep in Nang Rong and keep the small town as a base to visit both areas and the Ta Moan temple in nobody’s land.

 The accommodation availability is somehow limited, although options are always there.
-I decided to stay at the Park Nangrong Resort.
-It’s one of the nicest hotel in town and at a great value (I paid below AUD30, or 20 Euro).
-Being far away from the typical touristy path highlights how extremely good value is Thailand.
+I decided to stay at the PP Pool Resort.
+It’s one of the nicest hotels in town and at a great value, especially considering they have a nice pool too.
+Being far away from the typical touristy path highlights how extremely good value can be Thailand.

 The garden was lovely and the bedroom perfect for a night stay, clean and well organised